biscuitgtaw/clearstatus/content/default/issues/2021-03-02-incident-0182-emergeny-call-cardiac-arrest.md

   - North Los Santos
 enableComments: false
 ---
-A Rescue Ambulance has been dispatched from Station 3 to Hornbill's Gentlemans club in Vinewood to reports of a civilian in Cardiac Arrest.
+A Rescue Ambulance has been dispatched from Station 3 to Hornbill's Gentleman's club in Vinewood to reports of a civilian in Cardiac Arrest.
 Firefighters are currently on scene performing CPR.

 Responding Units: RA-31, PR-1